dkriegner/xrayutilities/doc/source/examples.rst

 Using the ``Gridder`` classes
 -----------------------------

 *xrayutilities* provides Gridder classes for 1D, 2D, and 3D data sets.
 These Gridders map irregular spaced data onto a regular grid.
 This is often needed after transforming data measured at equally spaced angular positions to reciprocal space were their spacing is irregular.

-In 1D this process actually equals the calculation of a histogramm.
+In 1D this process actually equals the calculation of a histogram.
 Below you find the most basic way of using the Gridder in 2D.
 Other dimensions work very similar.

 The most easiest use (what most user might need) is:

 ::
-    import xrayutilities as xu # import python package g = xu.Gridder2D(100, 101) # initialize the Gridder object, which will
+    import xrayutilities as xu # import Python package g = xu.Gridder2D(100, 101) # initialize the Gridder object, which will
     # perform Gridding to a regular grid with 100x101 points
     #====== load some data here =====
     g(x, y, data) # call the gridder with the data